mdouchement/hdr/rgbe/README.md

-# RGBE - Radiance RGBE
+# RGBE - Radiance RGBE/XYZE

-A RGBE codec reader for Golang.
+A RGBE codec for Golang.

 ## Usage